WeekInMemes/weekinmemes/content/memes/siddhant-chaturvedi-ananya-panday-nepotism.md

 ## Origin
 In a "Newcomers Roundtable" hosted by Rajeev Masand on Dec 31, 2019, Siddhant Chaturvedi gave a witty reply to Ananya Panday's comments on nepotism.
 <!--more-->
-Twitter user [@shahrukhdevdas](https://twitter.com/shahrukhdevdas) shared the clip with Ananya Panday's explanation of her struggle as Chunky Panday's daughter to which Siddhant Chaturvedi had.
+Twitter user [@shahrukhdevdas](https://twitter.com/shahrukhdevdas) shared the clip with Ananya Panday's explanation of her struggle as Chunky Panday's daughter to which Siddhant Chaturvedi had the perfect response.
 Watch the video here:

 {{< tweet 1212177040583090178 >}}